Comparison Updated April 2026

 PeakRDL

-PeakRDL is built around the SystemRDL 2.0 standard - an industry-standard register description language from Accellera.
+PeakRDL is built around the SystemRDL 2.0 standard — an Accellera industry-standard register description language.
+It's the go-to choice for teams that need strict IP-XACT compliance or UVM register models.

 Pros